plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 ---
 layout: post
-title: Server logs vs JavaScript-based web analytics
+title: "Client side vs server side analytics: What's the gap in data?"
 description: What's the difference between server logs such as AWStats and JavaScript-based web analytics such as Google Analytics?
 Which one is more accurate?